Cem Sultan: In Cairo

 The Mamlūk sultan Qāʾit Bāy (r.
-1468–1496) received Cem with honour in Cairo, and Cem took the opportunity to go on pilgrimage to Mecca.
-Making him the only Ottoman prince to have made the pilgrimage.
+1468–1496) received Cem with honour in Cairo, and Cem took the opportunity to go on pilgrimage to Mecca, making him the only Ottoman prince to have made the pilgrimage.

 In Cairo, Cem received a letter from his brother, offering Cem one million akçes (the Ottoman currency) to stop competing for the throne.
 Cem rejected the offer, and in the following year he launched a campaign in Anatolia under the support of Kasım Bey (Qāsım Beğ), heir of the ruling house of Karaman, and the sanjek bey of Ankara.
-On May 27, 1482, Cem besieged Konya but was soon defeated and forced to withdraw to Ankara.
+On 27 May 1482 Cem besieged Konya but was soon defeated and forced to withdraw to Ankara.
 He intended to give it all up and return to Cairo but all of the roads to Egypt were under Bayezid's control.
 Cem then tried to renegotiate with his brother.
-Bayezid offered him a stipend to live quietly in Jerusalem but refused to divide the empire, prompting Cem to flee to Rhodes on July 29, 1482.
+Bayezid offered him a stipend to live quietly in Jerusalem but refused to divide the empire, prompting Cem to flee to Rhodes on 29 July 1482.

 Imprisonment

-Knights Hospitaler
+Knights Hospitaller

-Upon arriving at Rhodes, Cem asked the protection of the French captain of Bodrum Castle.
-Pierre d'Aubusson, grand master of the Knights of St. John, the Latin Catholic order on the island.
-On July 29, Cem arrived at Rhodes and was received with honor.
+Upon arriving at Rhodes, Cem asked the protection of the French captain of Bodrum Castle, Pierre d'Aubusson, grand master of the Knights of St. John, the Latin Catholic order on the island.
+On 29 July Cem arrived at Rhodes and was received with honor.
 In return for the overthrow of the new sultan Bayezid, Prince Cem offered perpetual peace between the Ottoman Empire and Christendom if he regained the Ottoman throne.
 However, Pierre d'Aubusson realized that conflict with Bayezid would be imprudent, so he secretly approached Bayezid, concluded a peace treaty, and then reached a separate agreement on Cem's captivity in March 1483.
 D'Aubusson promised Bayezid to detain Cem in return for an annual payment of 40,000 ducats for his maintenance.

 Therefore, the Knights took the money and betrayed Cem, who thereafter became a well-treated prisoner at Rhodes.
 Afterwards, Cem was sent to the castle of Pierre d'Aubusson in France.